-5.1 The four areas of need that Belmont School provides for.
+5.1 The four areas of need that Belmont Secondary School supports.

 Children or young people will have needs that fall into at least one of the four areas of need, frequently more than one are.
-Belmont School currently provides additional and/or different provision within the four areas of need including:
+Belmont Secondary School currently provides additional and/or different provisions within the four areas of need including:

-- Communication and Interaction, e.g., autistic spectrum disorder (ASD), speech, language, and communication difficulties. - Cognition and Learning, e.g., dyslexia, dyspraxia, dyscalculia, or general learning difficulties. - Social, Emotional, and Mental Health difficulties (SEMH), e.g., children/young people who are withdrawn or isolated, disruptive, and disturbing, hyperactive and lack concentration including attention deficit hyperactivity disorder (ADHD). - Sensory and/or Physical needs, e.g., visual impairment, hearing impairment, physical difficulties (Code of Practice 6.28-6.35).
+- Communication and Interaction, e.g., autistic spectrum disorder (ASD), speech, language, and communication difficulties (Code of Practice 6.28-6.29). - Cognition and Learning, e.g., dyslexia, dyspraxia, dyscalculia, or moderate learning difficulties (Code of Practice 6.30-6.31). - Social, Emotional, and Mental Health difficulties (SEMH), e.g., children/young people who are withdrawn or isolated, disruptive, and disturbing, hyperactive and lack concentration including attention deficit hyperactivity disorder (ADHD) (Code of Practice 6.32-6.33). - Sensory and/or Physical needs, e.g., visual impairment, hearing impairment, physical difficulties (Code of Practice 6.34-6.35).

 It is important to note that not all behavioural issues are linked to SEMH and may reflect other underlying difficulties.
 Children and young people with some health or disability conditions do not necessarily have SEND, but there is a significant overlap between disabled children and young people and those with SEND.
-Where a disabled child or young person requires special educational provision, they will also be covered by the SEND definition (Code of Practice Xviii).
+Where a disabled child or young person requires special educational provision, they will also be covered by the SEND definition.